searx/searx/docs/dev/plugins.rst

 Plugin entry points
 ===================

 Entry points (hooks) define when a plugin runs.
-Right now only four hooks are implemented.
+Right now only three hooks are implemented.
 So feel free to implement a hook if it fits the behaviour of your plugin.